ASUS ZenBook Pro 14 Duo review: Is this the dual-display notebook perfected?

 The new hinge and improved displays have had a profound impact on usability.
 The increased angle not only enhances the legibility of the secondary display but also makes it more coherent with the main display.
 The two now flow into each other even more seamlessly, and at times, it’s almost possible to imagine that in front of you is a single large display.

-Performance has also been improved substantially thanks to Intel’s new Alder Lake processor and discrete NVIDIA GeForce RTX 3050 Ti graphics.
-This is now an even more capable machine for content creators.
-The inclusion of discrete graphics also means it can run most games decently as long as you dial back on the graphics settings.
+Performance has also been improved substantially thanks to Intel’s new 14-core Alder Lake processor and discrete NVIDIA GeForce RTX 3050 Ti graphics.
+This is now an even more capable machine for professional content creators and tackling demanding/complex jobs.
+The inclusion of discrete graphics also means it can run most games decently as long as you dial back on the graphics settings to a modest level.

 That said, some problems persist.
-The most conspicuous one being the keyboard and trackpad.
-The location of both is not ideal and will require considerable effort to get used to.
+The most conspicuous ones are the keyboard and trackpad placement.
+The location of both is not ideal because of the secondary screen and will require considerable effort to get used to.
 Furthermore, the trackpad is small.
 If it’s any consolation, at least ASUS nailed the feel of the keyboard.

 The other issue with the ZenBook Pro 14 Duo is battery life.
 Despite the rather sizeable 76Wh battery, this notebook lasted significantly shorter than its predecessor – over 200 minutes less.
 Granted, much of this can be attributed to the higher-resolution, brighter displays and the presence of a discrete GPU, but that’s a considerable drop in battery life.
-Portability is not this notebook’s strongest suit.
+While the notebook is still highly portable at just 1.7kg for what it packs, extreme battery longevity is not something you'll get with this tier of hardware.
+Still, at over four hours of runtime, it's still reasonable and you get far higher performance than the non-Pro predecessor.

 So has ASUS perfected the portable dual-display notebook?
 Perhaps not quite.
 But is this their best yet?
 Oh yes, without question.